GravitoLtd/gravito-client-dotnet/README.md

 });
 ```

-## After getting the token
+## After Getting access_token
-### Here is what you can do next:
-* Create another client to use protected APIs
-* Set the received bearer token to created client
+* Create another client of type `HttpClientFactory` to use protected APIs & set the received bearer token to it

 ```c#
 var apiClient = _httpClientFactory.CreateClient();